BFubumaK/Sustainability_Website/README.md

 http://localhost:8081/
 ```

-**Note: The Database page will not load without a PostgreSQL connection, and the Visualization page will not load without a Grafana connection.**
+**Note: The Database page will not load without a PostgreSQL connection.**